 - Complete the Application for Admission which may be obtained at http://lasalle.edu/grad accompanied by the stipulated application fee payable to La Salle University.
 The application fee is waived for applications submitted online.

-- Evidence of an earned baccalaureate degree from an accredited institution with a major in psychology or a related discipline.
+- Provide evidence of an earned baccalaureate degree from an accredited institution with a major in psychology or a related discipline.
 Those entering with a B.A. must have a grade-point-average of 3.0 on a 4.0 scale; those with an M.A., a 3.2.
 The record should show the completion of 15 hours in psychology with particular reference to General Psychology, Developmental Psychology, Personality, Statistics, Methodology and Tests and Measurements (Students lacking these required courses will be required to complete them prior to matriculation).

-- Verbal Reasoning, Quantitative Reasoning, and Analytical Writing sections of the Graduate Record Examination (GRE) are required and are used in combination with grades and professional experience to inform admission decisions.
+- Provide acceptable scores on the Verbal Reasoning, Quantitative Reasoning, and Analytical Writing sections of the Graduate Record Examination (GRE).
+These are used in combination with grades and professional experience to inform admission decisions.
 Minimum scores of 148 on both the Verbal Reasoning and Quantitative Reasoning sections of the GRE are strongly recommended.
 Our Institution Code is R2363.
 For more information please go to www.gre.org.

 - Foreign students must present an acceptable TOEFL score and all international academic credentials must be reviewed by World Education Services (wes.org).

-Office of Graduate Admission – Box 826
+Office of Graduate Enrollment

-1900 West Olney Avenue
+1900 W. Olney Avenue